United States Air Force Academy

 Book Reviews

-“The Four Ecologies: Félix Guattari’s Thought (Kawade Shobo, 2016) by Toshiya Ueno.”
-In Literature and Environment: The Journal of the Association for the Study of Literature and Environment in Japan.
+Toshiya Ueno, The Four Ecologies: Félix Guattari’s Thought (Kawade Shobo, 2016).
+Literature and Environment: The Journal of the Association for the Study of Literature and Environment in Japan.
 20 (October 2017).
 63-65.

-Select Translations:
+Select Translations

 Eve Zimmerman, “Nyū Yōku no Nakagami Kenji” (Nakagami Kenji in New York).
 Japanese translation and coordination by Hisaaki Wake.
-Bessatsu Taiyō: Nihon no
+Bessatsu Taiyō: Nihon no kokoro, Vol. 199: Nakagami Kenji.
+Ed.
+Takazawa Shūji.
+Tokyo: Heibonsha, 2012.
+152-3.

 Yoshimoto Takaaki, “On Tenkō, or Ideological Conversion.”
 Tr.
 Hisaaki Wake.
 Translation in Modern Japan.
 Ed.
 Indra Levy.
 New York: Routledge, 2011, 102-21. *Originally published in Review of Japanese Culture and Society.
 Vol. 20.
 December 2008.
 Tokyo: Jōsai UP.
 99-119.

 Sekai wa kaerareru (The World Can Be Changed) I & II.
-Tokyo: Nanatsumori Shokan, 2004. *Cooperative translation works with the Translators United for Peace translators including Jun Hoshikawa.
+Tokyo: Nanatsumori Shokan, 2004. *Cooperative translation works with the Translators United for Peace (TUP) translators including Jun Hoshikawa.
 Vol. I received 2004 Japan Congress of Journalists (JCJ) Citizens’ Media Award.